-Teriyaki Chicken Ramen is so good.
-I am totally in love with ramen noodles.
+Teriyaki Ramen Noodles with chicken are so good.
+I am totally in love with teriyaki ramen noodles.
 In 30 minutes or less, you can have a tasty meal.
-This is one of the easiest teriyaki ramen noodles recipes.
+This is one quick and easy teriyaki chicken ramen.

-It uses instant ramen noodles, some veggies and my easy teriyaki sauce recipes.
-This really is a one pot chicken ramen noodle recipe.
+This dish is instant ramen noodles, some vegetables, and my easy version of a homemade teriyaki sauce recipe of sorts.
+This really is a one pot chicken teriyaki noodles recipe.
+Teriyaki chicken Ramen ramen makes a great weeknight dinner.
+Ready in 20 minutes.

 - Ramen Noodles